-As of summer 2015, NH Family Ties has a new website that provides a channel of support for parents of children who have special needs.
-Based on the vision that when parents are informed, connected and supported by other families who have been there, they are better able to define their needs and the needs of their children, this website will help keep parents connected.
+Also, NH Family Ties provides a channel of support for parents of children who have special needs.
+This website helps keep parents connected, based on the vision that when parents are informed, connected, and supported by other families who have been there, they are better able to define their needs and the needs of their children.

 The Monadnock Family Council consists of people who receive services or who have a family member receiving services from MDS.
 The Family Support Council provides advice and oversight to the area agency in the development of family support plans.

 Organized by age range (0-3, 3-21, and Adult) Service Coordination (CSC) from Monadnock Developmental Services provides resources to families who have a child with a developmental disability or chronic health condition.
 The services provided are initiated by each family and are unique to their specific needs.

 The Parent Information Center is a statewide family organization with a wealth of information that can help parents make informed decisions that enhance the health and well-being of children who experience developmental disabilities.

 Environmental Modifications (E-mods) are physical adaptations to a person’s home that are necessary to ensure the health, welfare and safety of the person.
 E-mods may also be made to a vehicle if it is the primary source of transportation to a person who receives services.
 Examples of E-mods include wheelchair ramps and lifts, hand rails, roll-in showers, lifts, automatic door openers and widened doorways and hallways.
 E-mods enable a person to live with greater independence.
 For individuals with unsafe wandering and running behaviors, outdoor fencing may be a needed e-mod.
 E-mods do not include the purchase of a vehicle or improvements to a home or vehicle that are not medically necessary or are not needed for a person’s independence in their home or community.